debolk/bolknoms2/readme.md

 For the initial installation, use the following *rough* process:

 1. Install the server-dependencies: PHP, MySQL/MariaDB, NodeJS, NGINX, and Composer.
-1. Install required PHP modules: curl, mbstring, mysql, xml and zip.
+1. Install required PHP modules: curl and xml.
 1. Install the dependencies by running both `composer install` and `npm install`.
 1. Copy or create the MySQL database.
 1. Setup letsencrypt if required